 Myth: Child sexual abuse usually involves violence.

 Reality: Violence is seldom used.
 Most offenders rely on bribery and threats rather than force, or convince the child that no one will believe her.
-Children are often taught to obey figures of authority (adults) without question and thus become innocent victims of sexual abuse.
+Children are often taught to obey figures of authority (adults) without questioning and thus become innocent victim of sexual abuse.

 Myth: Children lie about sexual abuse or imagine it happened.

 Reality: It is extremely rare for a child to lie about such things.
-More often, a child may withdraw or minimise a previous disclosure out of panic, discomfort, or family pressure.
+More often, a child may withdraw or minimize a previous disclosure out of panic, discomfort, or family pressure.

 Reality: Incomplete sexual assault is just as traumatic as a complete one.
 The feeling of powerlessness, degradation, anger, guilt, shame, and confusion is always felt.

 Myth: Offenders can be trusted if they promise never to do it again.